 • Minimize administrative hurdles

-• Allow for increased use of reliance-based procedures and harmonized regulatory requirements across Africa, enabling acceleration and simplification of access to medicines and vaccines to patients
+• Allow for increased use of reliance-based procedures and harmonized regulatory requirements across Africa, enabling acceleration and simplification of access to medicines and vaccines to patients.

-IFPMA encourages all NRAs and healthcare stakeholders to meaningfully engage and advocate for the establishment of the AMA across African countries.
+IFPMA encourages all NRAs and healthcare stakeholders to meaningfully engage and advocate for the operationalization of the AMA across African countries.
 We are also a member of the African Medicines Agency Treaty Alliance, whose mission is to support the rapid ratification and operationalization of the AMA.

 Supporting Africa's health ecosystem